Jelení hora

 The Jelení hora (German: Haßberg) is a 993 m high mountain in the Czech part of the Ore Mountains.

 Location and surrounding area

-The mountain lies immediately southeast of the village of Kryštofovy Hamry (Christophhammer).
-It rises above the broad valley of the Preßnitz river and the Přísečnice Reservoir, which is on the site of the former mining town of Přísečnice (Preßnitz).
+The mountain lies immediately southeast of the village of Kryštofovy Hamry.
+It rises above the broad valley of the Preßnitz river and the Přísečnice Reservoir, which is on the site of the former mining town of Přísečnice.

 Routes to the summit

 The route to the summit sets out from the dam wall on the Preßnitz Reservoir, which is crossed on foot, and follows the metalled track uphill to about 500 m after the dam where another metalled track branches off to the right.
 It follows this for about 400 m to the first bend in the track where it turns left onto a steep, straight path.
 Where this climb ends after about 1600 m, the route leaves the track, again to the left, and onto a footpath.
 After a final short climb this reaches the plateau of the Jelení hora.